HOME

 WWI Draft Registration: Frederick Kettler, age 25 years, born November 29, 1891 Hoboken New Jersey, occupation, electrician and locksmith at J.E.
 Kenna, 419 Washington Street, Hoboken, married, next-of-kin, wife, physical description, tall, slender, gray eyes, dark brown hair, no disabilities, address, 107 Willow Avenue Hoboken.

-1915 Census, New Jersey State: The 1915 New Jersey census listed the family of Frederich Kettler renting at 107 Willow Avenue, Hoboken as follows: Freidrich, October 1891, age 23, born in New Jersey, electrician, Minnie, November 1893, age 21, born in New York
+1915 Census, New Jersey State: The 1915 New Jersey census listed the family of Freidrich Kettler renting at 107 Willow Avenue, Hoboken as follows: Freidrich, October 1891, age 23, born in New Jersey, electrician, Minnie, November 1893, age 21, born in New York

 Notes: